Estrogen Replacement TherapyERT

 Estradiol increases the risk that you will develop endometrial cancer (cancer of the lining of the uterus [womb]).
 The longer you use estradiol, the greater the risk that you will develop endometrial cancer.
-If you have not had a hysterectomy (surgery to remove the uterus), you should be given another medication called a progestin to take with transdermal estradiol.
+If you have not had a hysterectomy (surgery to remove the uterus), you should be given another medication called a progestin to take with topical estradiol.
 This may decrease your risk of developing endometrial cancer but may increase your risk of developing certain other health problems, including breast cancer.
-Before you begin using transdermal estradiol, tell your doctor if you have or have ever had cancer and if you have unusual vaginal bleeding.
-Call your doctor immediately if you have abnormal or unusual vaginal bleeding during your treatment with transdermal estradiol.
+Before you begin using topical estradiol, tell your doctor if you have or have ever had cancer and if you have abnormal or unusual vaginal bleeding.
+Call your doctor immediately if you have abnormal or unusual vaginal bleeding during your treatment with topical estradiol.
 Your doctor will watch you closely to help ensure you do not develop endometrial cancer during or after your treatment.

 In a large study, women who took estrogens (a group of medications that includes estradiol) by mouth with progestins had a higher risk of heart attacks, strokes, blood clots in the lungs or legs, breast cancer, and dementia (loss of ability to think, learn, and understand).
-Women who use transdermal estradiol alone or with progestins may also have a higher risk of developing these conditions.
-Tell your doctor if you smoke or use tobacco, if you have had a heart attack or a stroke in the past year, and if you or anyone in your family has or has ever had blood clots or breast cancer.
-Also tell your doctor if you have or have ever had high blood pressure, high blood levels of cholesterol or fats, diabetes, heart disease, lupus ( a condition in which the body attacks its own tissues causing damage and swelling), breast lumps, or an abnormal mammogram (x-ray of the breast used to find breast cancer).
+Women who use topical estradiol alone or with progestins may also have a higher risk of developing these conditions.
+Tell your doctor if you smoke or use tobacco, if you have had a heart attack or a stroke in the past year and if you or anyone in your family has or has ever had blood clots or breast cancer.
+Also tell your doctor if you have or have ever had high blood pressure, high blood levels of cholesterol or fats, diabetes, heart disease, lupus (a condition in which the body attacks its own tissues causing damage and swelling), breast lumps, or an abnormal mammogram (x-ray of the breast used to find breast cancer).

 You should examine your breasts every month and have a mammogram and a breast exam performed by a doctor every year to help detect breast cancer as early as possible.
 Your doctor will tell you how to properly examine your breasts and whether you should have these exams more often than once a year because of your personal or family medical history.